 Whether you are in the process of preparing to put your home on the market in New Hampshire, a new homeowner, or a seasoned homeowner, we here at Premier Home Inspection would like to help put an end to the homeowner bad habits that could be creating bigger problems than you realize.
-Here are some helpful tips from your friendly neighborhood home inspector to help you nip these 5 bad habits in the bud, and make them right.
+Here are some helpful tips from your friendly neighborhood home inspector to help you nip these 5 bad habits in the bud.

 1. Maxing out closet rods – Overloading the rods can not only cause them to break, giving you a pile to clean up on the floor, but can also put pressure on the mounting hardware which will eventually make large holes in the drywall.